ThePizzaMuncher/Project-AltLatCE/readme.md

 This is the easiest part;

-1) Grab the `.zip` file containing the [latest][latest-zip] iteration (or the desired one) from its respective folder—if you want to change it beforehand you can download the [klc][latest-klc] instead; or you can download the entire repo if you so desire, it’s all sausage to me
+1) Grab the `.zip` file containing the [latest][latest-zip] iteration—or the desired one—from its respective folder (if you want to change it beforehand you can download the [klc][latest-klc] instead; or you can download the entire repo if you so desire, it’s all sausage to me)
-2) Extract if applicable and enter the folder it creates
+2) Extract and enter the resultant folder, if applicable
 3) Open `setup.exe`
 4) Wait for the message telling you it’s been installed to pop up
 5) Restart your computer